 KOHO Mastercard® versus Wealthsimple Cash Visa fees

 An exciting thing about both companies is that they offer cards that are free to own.
-KOHO, however, has a Premium version of its prepaid card that will cost you $9 per month to own.
+KOHO, however, has four different plans that will cost you between $0 and $19 per month to own.

-There aren’t a lot of differences between the two companies when it comes to the fee charged for owning a card.
-There are no signup charges but the Premium card comes at a cost.
+There aren't a lot of differences between the two companies when it comes to the fee charged for owning a card.
+There are no signup charges but some plans come at a cost.
 There, however, is a trade off.
-You will have to pay a monthly fee but you can still save money in the long-run as the Premium card will allow you to use your card abroad without having to pay conversion charges.
+You will have to pay a monthly fee but you can still save money in the long-run as they will allow you to use your card abroad without having to pay conversion charges.

 Also, while both companies offer free ATM withdrawals, we must mention that you might still have to pay about $2 per withdrawal.
 This goes up to $5 per withdrawal when using your card at an international location.
 This money is not charged by the company as these are ATM charges that you have to pay to the ATM provider.